chiayiju/chiayiju.github.io/content/tour/index.md

   - block: slider
     content:
       slides:
-      - title: Welcome to the world of theoretical physics
+      - title: 'Welcome to the world of theoretical physics'
-        content: Come take a look at our research methodology...
+        content: 'Come take a look at our research methodology...'
         align: center
         background:
           image: